the-james-burton/atacama/README.md

 ## What is going to be done in the long term?

 * **DevOps** When functionally complete and stable, I want to ensure that this project is easily deployable into nginx, perhaps wrapped in a docker container and scaled via OpenShift.
-I would also like to look at a CI/CD pipeline that fabric8 could prvovide.
+I would also like to look at a CI/CD pipeline that fabric8 could provide.
 This is a chunky piece of work and is likely to be combined into one effort alongside my associated *turbine* project when I feel everything is sufficiently complete.

 ## What is unlikely to be done?